qBraid/NYUAD-2022/01-login/README.md

 `npm start`

-After starting the website on a localhost server, you can find a website where you can interactively call for mediQal request, and a new node in your location will be created and the path will be adapted in real time with quantum annealing.
+After starting the website on a localhost server, you can find a website where you can interactively call for a mediQal request.
+A new node in your location will be created, and the path will be adapted in real time using quantum annealing.

 ## Explanation of Quantum Algorithm